rpicatoste/carnd-term1-project3-behavioral-cloning/writeup.md

 ![alt text](./images/histogram_removing_zeros.png "Visualization")

-Once training with this, the car started to behave better, but not yet doing much of the circuit.
+Once training with this, the car started to behave better, but not yet doing most of the circuit.
 The next step was to augment data to help the network going far from the sides.
 For this I used, as suggested in the course, the lateral cameras with some fictional angle added to "come back" from the sides.
 After some tuning of this parameter, I got the car doing a full lap.

-To improve the behavior, I tried different numbers of epochs, since again in the forum I found that this system is particularly sensitive to many epochs.
+To improve the behavior, I tried different numbers of epochs, since again in the forum I found that this system is particularly sensitive to too many epochs.
 I found that 9 epochs yielded a smooth behavior in the track.

 A very important part of the final network has been the use of the hyperbolic tangent at the output.
 My interpretation of this is that such activation limits the control action (the steering angle applied), smoothing the output applied to the car.
 With it, and the datasets, epochs and so on found in the code, the car can finish the laps with a nice behavior.
 If only that activation is removed and the same training performed, the car will do part of the track, but far from a complete lap.